We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance INTEGRITY PROMISE.

 Virginia summers are it’s reliably hot and sticky!
 Heat and humidity are really uncomfortable and make your A/C work twice as hard.
 But the mold it invites into your home can be a bigger problem.
 Many types of mold naturally play a part in nature by breaking down dead organic matter, such as fallen leaves and dead trees.
 Indoors, it can not only cause health issues for your family, but it can also result in costly damage to your home and belongings.

 While moisture problems in your home can be challenging, the good news is there are proactive things you can do to prevent mold.
-We suggest ONE simple and inexpensive solution that can help keep those indoor moisture levels down.
-It can help protect your home and belongings, and keep mold outside where it belongs!
+We suggest ONE simple, inexpensive solution to help keep those indoor moisture levels down.
+It can help protect your home and belongings and keep mold outside where it belongs!

 No mold grows without water or moisture.
 Ideally, homeowners should keep aim to keep indoor humidity between 30 and 50 percent relative humidity, and a dehumidifier is the easiest way to do it.
-While whole house units require a professional and can be pricey, a large amount of moisture they remove lets you run your air conditioner less.
-But depending on your square footage, a suitable medium or large capacity floor unit for just a few hundred dollars can do the trick.
-If your indoor space is at the high end of a dehumidifier's capacity, choose a larger size to ensure efficiency.
+While whole house units require a professional and can be pricey, the large amount of moisture they remove lets you run your air conditioner less.
+But depending on your square footage, a suitable medium or large-capacity floor unit for just a few hundred dollars can do the trick.
+Choose a larger size to ensure efficiency if your indoor space is at the high end of a dehumidifier's capacity.

 Floor dehumidifiers require minimal maintenance other than finding the ideal location, emptying the collected water as needed, and occasionally cleaning the filter.
 A basement is a great spot and may allow for a hose to automatically move collected water straight into a floor drain or sump pump.

 Here are a few more tips to prevent mold growth in your home

 - Keep your air conditioning drip pans clean and its drain lines clear and flowing.